Learning Rules from Rewards: Discussion

-In its current form, RRTL has several limitations.
-The first one has to do with the frequentist approach used to select the relation candidates for splitting the state-action trees.
-Because frequentist tests are highly sensitive to the sample size, all candidates should have similar numbers of visits to be comparable.
-This is a problem for any realistic environment, since there can be relations that apply only rarely that, nonetheless, have a large impact of the optimal policy.
-For example, imagine a version of Demon Attack where the small enemies descend onto the spaceship too fast to try to shoot them from bellow, in which case the best option would be to avoid the small enemies and, consequently, the \texttt{x} relation between the player and the small enemy would be very important, but only so when there is a small enemy on the screen.
-We think that in this case taking a Bayesian approach to candidate selection would be useful to account for this kind of phenomenon.
-A related problem is the fact that RRTL currently does not have a way to undo a bad split made during learning, which can completely ruin the learning trajectory of the state-action trees (as seen in Simulations 2 and 3).
-Fortunately, \citeA{ramon2007transfer} developed a set of tree restructuring operations that they used for partial policy transfer on RRL.
+In its current form, RRTL has some limitations.
+The first one concerns the frequentist approach used to select the relation candidates for splitting state-action trees.
+Because frequentist statistical tests are highly sensitive to the sample size, all candidates should have a similar number of visits to be comparable.
+This is a problem in any realistic environment, since there can be relations that apply only rarely but nonetheless have a large impact on the optimal policy.
+For example, imagine a version of Demon Attack where the small enemies descend onto the spaceship too fast to try to shoot them from bellow, in which case the best option would be to avoid the small enemies and, consequently, the $\texttt{x}(\texttt{player}, \texttt{e-small-1})$ relation would be very important, but only so when there is a small enemy on the screen.
+We think that, in this case, a Bayesian approach to candidate selection would be useful for accounting for this kind of phenomenon.
+A related limitation is that, as seen in the training results, RRTL currently lacks a mechanism to reverse suboptimal splits made during learning, which can significantly compromise its learning trajectory.
+Fortunately, \cite{ramon2007transfer} developed a set of tree-restructuring operations for partial policy transfer on RRL.
 We think that combining these operations with a Bayesian approach to splitting candidate selection is a promising future direction for RRTL.